TylerJang27/Scav_Hunt_Extension/README.md

  - Change the [popup.html](popup.html) and [hunt.css](hunt.css) files as you wish, and
  - Have fun!

+ If you have an implementation change to this repository, feel free to submit a pull request and it will be reviewed.

  For feedback, please see this [survey](https://forms.gle/3ZhvtKasc3WZZF9V7)

 ## JSON Guidelines